nextui-org/nextui/packages/core/react/README.md

 > **NOTE:** This is a community project, not associated with [Vercel](https://vercel.com), but does get some inspiration from there.

-> **Warning 🚧:** This project is still in development, it might have bugs and breaking changes so it is not recommended to use it in production.

 ## Getting Started

 Visit <a aria-label="nextui learn" href="https://nextui.org/learn">https://nextui.org/guide</a> to get started with NextUI.